Retiring in Georgia

 • Traffic: Some parts of Georgia, particularly around the Atlanta area, can experience heavy traffic congestion, which could be a concern for retirees who prefer a quieter lifestyle.

-Best places to retire in Georgia
+Where are the best places to retire in Georgia?

 If Georgia is your chosen retirement state, here are some of the best places to retire in: